PyRectangle/MinecraftRawMaterialCalculator/README.md

     show    show the specified material list
     import  import new assets
 Options:
     -h --help                  show this help
-    -g --gui   use the gui to display dialogs Supported filetypes:
+    -g --gui                   use the gui to display dialogs -m --multiplier  <number>  multiply the material counts with this multiplier Supported filetypes:
     litematica material lists (txt format)
+    litematica material lists (csv format)
 ```
 ### Config
 The main config file is always called `config.json` and consists of the following variables: